USS Ronald Reagan (CVN 76) conducts routine operations

-240714-N-VY281-1171 PACIFIC OCEAN (July 14, 2024) An F/A-18F Super Hornet, attached to the Diamondbacks of Strike Fighter Squadron (VFA) 102, prepares to taxi on the flight deck aboard the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), in the Pacific Ocean, July 14.
-The Diamondbacks conduct carrier-based air strikes and strike force escort missions, as well as ship, battle group, and intelligence collection operations.
+240715-N-VY281-1045 PACIFIC OCEAN (July 15, 2024) Aviation Maintenance Administrationman 2nd Class Henry Ponder, from Annapolis, Maryland, prepares to chain down a nitrogen cart in the hangar bay aboard the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), in the Pacific Ocean, July 15.
 Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist Seaman Ryan Freiburghaus)

 |Date Taken: